Start Your Dream Daycare Business: Essential First Steps to Launching Your Daycare

 Market Your Daycare Business

-It’s time to spread the word and enroll your first daycare attendees.
-How will you market your daycare business?
-As with all business expenses, marketing should always be included in your childcare business budget.
-Take advantage of no-cost and low-cost marketing tools, like word-of-mouth, flyers in local businesses, libraries, coffee shops, churches, grocery stores, and other places of interest in your community, social media pages, and online business listings, like Yelp, Angie’s List, and Google My Business.
-Create a website for your new daycare business to establish your online presence.
-You don’t have to try every marketing tactic under the sun but stick within your budget and use as many avenues available to you to spread the word about your daycare.
+Take advantage of no-cost and low-cost tools, including word-of-mouth, flyers in local businesses, libraries, coffee shops, churches, and grocery stores, plus social media pages and online business listings like Yelp, Angi, and Google Business Profile.
+In addition, build a simple website to establish your online presence.
+You don’t have to try every tactic — stick to your budget and use the channels that reach your community best.

-Your business is your livelihood, so make sure your finances are in good hands from the start.
-Many daycare business owners soon find themselves completely overwhelmed by the financial side of their business.
-Payroll processing, tax preparation and compliance, invoicing and receivables, and optimizing your budget can add undue stress to the already high demands of childcare work.
-Give yourself peace of mind and ensure the profitability of your new daycare business by outsourcing your business accounting to the experts.
+Your business is your livelihood, so make sure your finances are in good hands from day one.
+Many new owners quickly feel overwhelmed by the financial side of running a daycare.
+Payroll, tax prep and compliance, invoicing, and budgeting can add real stress to already demanding work.

-It’s no secret that the financial experts here at Honest Buck Accounting are passionate about helping driven entrepreneurs launch and grow successful childcare businesses.
-We hope this guide to the essential first steps of starting your dream daycare business will be helpful to you.
-Now that you’ve taken the first step to starting your dream business by reading this guide, take the next step and schedule a discovery call with our accounting team!
-We would love to learn more about your childcare business accounting needs.
+The financial experts at Honest Buck Accounting are passionate about helping driven entrepreneurs launch and grow successful childcare businesses.
+We hope this guide helps you take the first steps with confidence.
+When you’re ready, schedule a discovery call with our accounting team — we’d love to learn more about your childcare business.

 Share this article